Anna-Peng/thoughts/README.md

 But the only thing that reverberates my skin.

 Other than that\
-Our world seems to have turned itself senseless.
+Our world seems to have turned itself into an abominable folly.